 - The level of contact participants in the sport have with each other (low, moderate or high).

 - Whether the sport is played indoors or outdoors.

 Conditioning and practice for all sports are considered low risk if conducted outside and at least six feet of physical distancing can be maintained.
 The wearing of face coverings, including during conditioning, practice and competition, and the maintenance of physical distancing should be implemented at all times to the extent practicable without compromising player safety.

-Inter-team competitions (i.e., between two teams) may resume in California beginning January 25, 2021, based on the guidelines outlined in this document.
+Inter-team competitions (i.e., between two teams) resumed in California beginning January 25, 2021, based on the guidelines outlined in state guidance.
 The status of return-to-competition is subject to change at any time given the level of COVID-19 transmission in California.

-Travel outside of California for competition is not allowed, several multistate & multi-jurisdictional outbreaks have been reported in CA residents and around the nation.
+Travel outside of California for competition is not allowed; several multistate and multi-jurisdictional outbreaks have been reported in California residents and around the nation.